-- I. Executive Summary

-- A. Overview

-- B. Purpose of This Action

-- C. Summary of the Major Provisions of the Regulatory Action

-- D. Costs and Benefits of the Regulatory Action

-II.
-Authority

-- III.
-Background Information - A. Overview of Section 108(b) and other CERCLA Provisions - B. History of Section 108(b) Rulemakings - 1.
-2009 Identification of Priority Classes of Facilities for Development of CERCLA - Section 108(b) Financial Responsibility Requirements - 2.
+- I. Executive Summary - A. Overview - B. Purpose of This Action - C. Summary of the Major Provisions of the Regulatory Action - D. Costs and Benefits of the Regulatory Action - II.
+Authority - III.
+Background Information - A. Overview of Section 108(b) and other CERCLA Provisions - B. History of Section 108(b) Rulemakings - 2009 Identification of Priority Classes of Facilities for Development of CERCLA Section 108(b) Financial Responsibility Requirements - 2.
 Additional Classes 2010 Advance Notice of Proposed Rulemaking - 3.
 2014 Petition for Writ of Mandamus - 4.
 Additional Classes 2017 Notice of Intent to Proceed with Rulemakings - IV.
 Statutory Interpretation - V. Approach to Developing this Proposed Rule - VI.
-Petroleum and Coal Products Manufacturing Industry Overview - A. Identification of Petroleum and Coal Products Manufacturing Industry - B. Current Industry Practices - C. Industry Economic Profile
+Chemical Manufacturing Industry Overview - A. Identification of Chemical Manufacturing Industry - B. Overview of Current Industry Operation

+C. Industry Economic Profile